lynx-r/aws-lambda-cognito-example/README.md

 **Deployment**

-Before deployment you need to configure zipping of node_modules and dist folders.
+Before deployment you need to configure zipping of `node_modules` and `dist` folders.
 There is an example of `External Toole`
 ![External tool](https://monosnap.com/file/0YirIoGvQQbaaurnakYk9fXCLzhxTH.png)

-Then add this tool to tasks before launching:
+Then add this tool to the tasks before launching:
 ![Before launch](https://monosnap.com/file/klsBXaoHEZh2L9QLLxkKe8kFqHZNRp.png)

 Install required packages: